 The Bells of Saint Mary's

-St Mary's Ecclesfield has a ring of 8 bells.
-The lightest (the Treble) weighs 5cwt or 245kg, the heaviest (the Tenor) weighs 14cwt 3qr 16lb (1668 lb) or 757kg.
+St Mary's Ecclesfield has a ring of 10 bells.
+The heaviest (the Tenor) weighs 14cwt 1qr 22lb or 734kg.

 The bells are in the top part of the tower (the belfry), the room behind the wooden louvre windows.
 The louvres allow the sound out but keep the weather and birds from getting in.
 The bell frame is just below the level of the louvre windows so that the sound has to rise and mix before it escapes to the wider world.
 This improves the sound quality and stops a bell near a particular window from sounding louder than the others.